holochain/hdk-assemblyscript/README.md

 This may make writing zome in ASM difficult for developers used to javascript/typescript.

+## Background

+To enable developers to write zomes in assemblyscript in a familiar way the HDK is responsible for 3 different things:

+- Wrapping Holochain API calls from assemblyscript so that they can be called with familiar parameters
+- Wrapping exported functions from assemblyscript so that the holochain runtime can call them
+- Wrapping callbacks (e.g. validate_commit etc)

+The medium of communication between holochain core and wasm zomes is strings which use json to encode objects.
+More speficically all wasm calls must accept a single u32 (encoded_allocation) where the high 16 bits are the memory offset and the low 32 bits are the size of the string.
+Similarly this is what a wasm call must return.

-## Serializing and de-serializing strings from encoded_allocations
+### Serializing and de-serializing strings from encoded_allocations
 Rust passes and expects UTF-8 null terminated strings.
-Assemblyscript deals in UTF-16LE encoded non-null terminated strings with a 32 bit header specifyin g the length.
+Assemblyscript deals in UTF-16LE encoded non-null terminated strings with a 32 bit header specifying the length.
 It is important to deal with the conversion between these two types in the serialize and deserialize functions.

-## Parsing json strings to assemblyscript variables
-There is a need for a Serde style library for parsing a JSON string into the fields of a known type.
-For this purpose we have created [asm-json-parser](https://github.com/willemolding/asm-json-parser).
-This is an event driven JSON parser for assemblyscript.

-Users may specify a custom handler object that will make callbacks upon reaching certain JSON events e.g. objectStart, arrayStart, key, string, int, float etc. It is straightfoward to then write a custom parser to populate the fields of a given class.

 ## Macros for improving the developer experience
 Assemblyscript supports transforming the typescript source as part of the build pipeline.
 It is also able to recognise decorators e.g `@zome_function`.
 This mean that the boilerplate of deserializing/serializing arguments can be abstracted from the developer.